 Drawing from methodologies found in somatically informed dance, I place the felt experience in the centre of my dance composition process.
 As such, working in the tangible, physical world is critical to my work.
 I tend to begin my creative process through physical touch (between bodies and/or between physical objects & bodies), and I use this as a way to push back against our ever-increasingly digitized world - always asking the question, "how do we perform our technologies, and how do our technologies perform us?"

-Passionate about how these practices work within a socially conscious framework, I consider how dance/tech methodologies can move toward social good, particularly within the southwest United States.
+Passionate about how these practices work within a socially conscious framework, I consider how dance/tech methodologies can move toward social good.
 In this, my artwork includes the design of socially conscious methodological approaches to art/science collaborations.

 **Ocularcentrism: Western culture's perceptual and epistemological bias ranking vision as more sophisticated, intellectual, and valuable than other senses.